Common Information

 aimrt::CoreRef

-handle and distinguish the AimRT runtime phases.
+handle and distinguish the AimRT runtime phases;

 The core of the Python business logic development interface is the CoreRef

-handle, please refer to the CoreRef documentation.
+handle, please refer to the CoreRef document.

-Reference Types in Python Interfaces
+Reference Types in Python Interface

-These reference types usually provide an overloaded
+These reference types typically provide an overload of

 operator bool()